jbloewencolon/Phase-2-Project---Selling-Houses-in-Kings-County/README.md

 ![heatmap](https://github.com/jbloewencolon/Phase-2-Project---The-Garage-Problem/blob/main/Images/heatmap.JPG)

 Given that are focus is on garages, it's important to note that there are both houses with no garages or which have never been renovated.
 In narrowing down, we noticed that columns like "waterfront" and "greenbelt" had a small number of entries, so they probably would not add much to our analysis.
-Additionally, given time constraints, we wouldn't be able to spend time on categories like "date, view, sqft_above, sqft_basement, address, lat, and long."
-We ended up focusing primarily on "yr_renovated," "condition," "grade," and, especially, "sqft_living" as categories in order to build the most accurate model.
+Additionally, given time constraints, we wouldn't be able to spend time on categories like "date, view, sqft_above, sqft_basement."
+And for the sake of this excercise (and its time constraints), we are pretending "address, lat, and long" were not included in the dataset.
+So we ended up focusing primarily on "yr_renovated," "condition," "grade," and, especially, "sqft_living" as categories in order to build the most accurate model.

 # Step 2: Data Preperation